-- New applications, aimed at corporate users, that you plan to deploy on Google Cloud.
+- New applications, aimed at workforce users, that you plan to deploy on Google Cloud.

-- Existing applications, aimed at corporate users, that you plan to lift and shift or improve and move to Google Cloud.
+- Existing applications, aimed at workforce users, that you plan to lift and shift or improve and move to Google Cloud.

 Whether these applications can use Google as IdP depends on the protocols you use for authentication and authorization.